TPJelf/askbard/README.md

 ## Features
 - **Google's PaLM LLM Integration**: Generate code snippets from your comments and unit tests based on your code.
-- **Multi-language Support**: Supports various programming languages: JavaScript, TypeScript, Python, Java, C, C++, and C#.
+- **Multi-language Support**: Supports various programming languages: JavaScript, TypeScript, JSX, Python, Java, C, C++, C#, Rust, SQL, PHP.
 - **Easy Configuration**: You only need to set up your API key in the extension settings.

 ## Configuration